Tamara Štajner: Career

 She has performed as a soloist and in chamber music ensembles in premieres of new music, including with Quasars Ensemble (Bratislava), Ensemble reconsil (Vienna), ensemble xxi. jahrhundert (Vienna) and Ensemble Wiener Collage (Vienna). Štajner has also played in period sound orchestras, including the Balthasar Neumann Ensemble, the Orchester Wiener Akademie, the Main Baroque Orchestra and the Darmstadt Baroque Soloists.
 She has taken part in numerous tours to Japan, China, India, Colombia and all over Europe, e.g. E.g. with RSO Vienna, Vienna Concert Society, Vienna Boys' Choir, and Vienna Academy Orchestra.

 As a performer, Štajner has appeared at the Vienna MuseumsQuartier, Vienna Art Week, the Vienna Secession, the Kunstraum Niederösterreich, OstLicht, the Centre national de l'audiovisuel (Luxembourg) and Williams College in Massachusetts, among others.
 She has collaborated across art forms, for example with Elisabeth von Samsonow and Christian Reiner.
 She combines audiovisual, performative and scriptural art in digital and analogue spaces.
 She has led interdisciplinary workshops, including at the Music and Arts University of the City of Vienna, the University of Music and Performing Arts Graz and has worked as a lecturer at the organization Superar (Vienna) and Al Kamandjâti in Ramallah.

-Štajner works at the interfaces between music and literature.
-Her first volume of poetry, Schlupflöcher, was published in 2022 by the Heidelberg publisher Das Wunderhorn. Štajner's work also appears in magazines such as Lichtungen, Krachkultur, DAS GEDICHT and Ostragehege.
-She developed several performance programs that combine poetry and music.
-The novel Raupenfell (2023) is her narrative debut.
-She is a founding member of PEN Berlin.
+The author works at the intersection of music and literature.
+Her first poetry collection, Schlupflöcher, was published in 2022 by Das Wunderhorn in Heidelberg.
+It was translated by Rebecca Weingart into English in 2026.

+Tamara Štajner’s work has also appeared in journals such as Lichtungen, Literatur und Kritik, DAS GEDICHT, manuskripte and Ostragehege.
+She regularly contributes to the magazine Musikfreunde of the Wiener Musikverein, including artist portraits, for example of Clara Iannotta, Chaya Czernowin, and Lili Boulanger.

+She has developed several performance programmes combining poetry and music.
+The novel Raupenfell (2023) marked her prose debut.
+In 2026, her Slovenian debut novel Goseničji kožuh was published by Beletrina.